pedronauck/react-adopt/README.md

 ## 🧐 &nbsp; Why

-[Render Props](https://reactjs.org/docs/render-props.html) are the new hype of React's ecossystem, that's a fact.
+[Render Props](https://reactjs.org/docs/render-props.html) are the new hype of React's ecosystem, that's a fact.
 So, when you need to use more than one render props component together, this can be boring and generate something called a *"render props callback hell"*, like that:

 ![Bad](https://i.imgur.com/qmk3Bk5.png)